 What you don’t know about Sarah…

-As a sixth-generation Wisconsinite, Sarah is an ardent Green Bay Packers fan – and even owns a few shares in the team!
+As a fifth-generation Wisconsinite, Sarah is an ardent Green Bay Packers fan – and even owns a few shares in the team!
 Sarah loves to travel, and has visited all 50 states and numerous countries around the world.
 Sarah’s passion for politics manifested at an early age as she served as student body president of her middle school, high school and college.